IT systems at MacKillop Catholic College are overseen by Mr Aaron Lang – firstname.lastname@example.org.

 - There is a laptop levy each year of $110, which will automatically be put on families accounts at the beginning of each year.

-- A laptop from an approved reseller will generally be in the range of around $750 to $1100.
-Please feel free to contact Mrs Arakkal by email if any advice is needed prior to purchase.
+- A laptop from an approved reseller will generally be in the range of around $750 to $1500.

 What IT support is available?

-The laptop levy fee per year ($110) covers the Microsoft Office package, antivirus software, internet access, a range of learning programs like ClickView and the setting up of the laptop.
-Our technicians will assist students with installing this software.
+The IT Resource Levy fee is calculated on an annual basis based on student numbers.
+This levy covers the Microsoft Office package, internet access, a range of learning programs like ClickView and the setting up of the laptop.
+Our technicians can assist students with installing software.
 The College will provide technical support only for NTSchools network connection and software issues.

 Are students allowed to have non-school related software or games installed on their laptops?